railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 * :guilabel:`Turnover` : the actual sales revenue for the product selected,

-* :guilabel:`Expected Sales` : the number of products sold multiplied by the list price.
+* :guilabel:`Expected Sale` : the number of products sold multiplied by the list price.

 .. figure:: images/product_margin_form.png
    :scale: 75